jensse/axiom/README.md

 ## Shortcodes

 > Note: Shortcodes are CDN aware.
-Depending on the `params.cdn.provider` setting, URLs will be output as relative, absolute, or CDN.

 __Site Title__: Outputs the website's Config `title` value.
 Hugo doesn't give access to these values in Content files.